-We were not made to go through the challenges of life all alone.
-Our supportive friendships and communities (groups, clubs, etc.) are the backbone of any recovery.
-They decrease our stress level because they share the heavy load with us.
-The odds of progress and recovery increases tenfold when we engage our support networks during our struggles and allow them to love us.
+We were not made to do life all alone.
+Our true friends and community (groups, clubs, etc.) are the backbone of any recovery.
+They decrease our stress because they share the load with us.
+Progress odds increase tenfold when we engage our support networks.

-Engaging support also means risking people actually not being supportive.
-During positive and negative adjustments, we discover the truth about our relationships.
-Those we thought were supportive we realize are not.
-The truth can hurt but it also brings clarity and freedom.
-Take the time to identify those people and groups you intuitively know have your back and engage them consistently.
+Engaging support also means risking rejection.
+During life adjustments, we discover the truth about our relationships.
+Some we thought were supportive we realize are not.
+The truth hurt and brings clarity and freedom.
+Identify those people and groups you intuitively know have your back and reach out.

-There’s ALWAYS HOPE.
+There’s always hope.
 There’s always a reason to be grateful.
-I hated hearing those 2 statements from people, but they’re true.
-My mom told me hundreds of times, “Adam, you’ll get through this”.
-Although hearing this often frustrated me, it also helped me change my attitude.
+My friends told me hundreds of times, “Adam, you’ll get through this”.
+Although hearing this frustrated me, it helped me change my attitude.

 What you focus on the most, you will magnify.
-Be very careful where you focus your attention and energy when struggling.
-Little changes in the content you listen to, the people you engage, and the things you watch and read will change your perspective fro negative to positive.
-There is tremendous power in willfully choosing to be grateful.
+Be very careful where you focus your attention.
+The content you listen to, people you hang out with, and what you watch and read will impacts perspective.

 Action #3: Be Your Own Best Friend